Farama-Foundation/PettingZoo/docs/gamma.md

 Zombies walk from the top border of the screen down to the bottom border in unpredictable paths.
 The agents you control are knights and archers (default 2 knights and 2 archers) that are initially positioned at the bottom border of the screen.
 Each agent can rotate clockwise or counter-clockwise and move forward or backward.
 Each agent can also attack to kill zombies.
 When a knight attacks, it swings a mace in an arc in front of its current heading direction.
 When an archer attacks, it fires an arrow in a straight line in the direction of the archer's heading.
 The game ends when all agents die (collide with a zombie) or a zombie reaches the bottom screen border.
 An agent gets a reward when it kills a zombie.
 Each agent observes the environment as a square region around itself, with its own body in the center of the square.
 The observation is represented as a 1600-element vector (40x40 grid around the agent).

+Manual Control:

+Move the archer using the 'W', 'A', 'S' and 'D' keys.
+Shoot the Arrow using 'F' key.
+Rotate the archer using 'Q' and 'E' keys.
+Press 'X' key to spawn a new archer.

+Move the knight using the 'I', 'J', 'K' and 'L' keys.
+Stab the Sword using ';' key.
+Rotate the knight using 'U' and 'O' keys.
+Press 'M' key to spawn a new knight.

 ```
 knights_archers_zombies.env(spawn_rate=?, knights=2, archers=2,
 killable_knights=True, killable_archers=True, line_death=True, max_frames=900)